-- (1) Initiate analysis of rhythm. - (2) If shock is indicated: - (a) Ensure all individuals are clear of the patient. - (b) Initiate shock to the patient (200 J or biphasic).
+- Initiate analysis of rhythm.
+If unwitnessed arrest without CPR in progress, EMS should perform 5 cycles of CPR then apply AED. - (2) If shock is indicated: - (a) Ensure all individuals are clear of the patient. - (b) Initiate shock to the patient.

-- (c) Initiate analysis of the rhythm and repeat shock up to 3 times if indicated (300 J, 360 J or biphasic). - (d) If patient remains pulseless, perform CPR for 1 minute. - (3) Repeat the above sequence for a total of two additional cycles if indicated. - (4) No more than 9 shocks will be delivered to one patient via AED without medical consultation. - (5) If shock is not indicated and the patient remains in cardiac arrest: - (a) Perform CPR for 1 minute. - (b) Initiate analysis of rhythm. - (c) If shock is indicated, see "If shock is indicated" section above. - (d) If shock is not indicated, continue CPR and transport. - (6) If shock is not indicated and patient regains pulse, treat per altered mental status protocol.
+- (c) Immediately perform 5 cycles of CPR between shocks, then initiate analysis of rhythm. - (d) If patient remains pulseless, continue this cycle of CPR and shocks until the patient regains a pulse, the AED prompt states "no shock advised" or ALS arrives. - (3) Repeat the above sequence for a total of two additional cycles if indicated. - (4) If shock is not indicated and the patient remains in cardiac arrest: - (a) Perform CPR for 1 minute. - (b) Initiate analysis of rhythm. - (c) If shock is indicated, see "If shock is indicated" section above. - (d) If shock is not indicated, continue CPR and transport. - (5) If shock is not indicated and patient regains pulse, treat per altered mental status protocol.